 Not every visitor wants to jump through the hoops of creating an account.
 In fact, many will leave if this is a purchasing requirement.
 To boost website sales, allow visitors to purchase your site’s products without registering an account.

 Rather than marketing your site’s products strictly to new customers, consider marketing them to existing customers as well.
-According to the Harvard Business Review (HBR), selling to existing customers is five to 25 times cheaper.
+According to the Harvard Business Review (HBR), selling to existing customers is five to 25 times cheaper than getting new customers.
 Assuming you have customers’ email addresses, you can send them promotional messages advertising your site’s products.

 You can drive tons of highly targeted traffic to your site and grow your business in the process using pay-per-click (PPC) marketing.
 PPC platforms like Google AdWords and Bing Ads only charge advertisers when someone clicks their ad.
 Best of all, you can specify the keyword searches to trigger your ad impressions, ensuring high-quality traffic for your e-commerce site.
 If your site sells custom iPhone cases, for instance, you can target keywords like “custom iphone case” and “buy iphone case.”
 Depending on the match type you choose, your ads will be seen by users who search for these keywords or close variations of it.